Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

 In total, the encoder constructs a locally connected latent graph $G_0$.
 This means that it adds edges between particles that are within a specific **"connectivity radius"**, denoted as $R$.
 This radius reflects local interactions among the particles and remains constant for all simulations at the same resolution.
 Standard nearest neighbor algorithms were employed for this purpose.

-Beyond that, the authors tested two different variants of encoders: **absolute** and **relative** encoder.
+Beyond that, the authors tested two different variants of encoders: **absolute** and **relative encoder**.
 The absolute encoder uses absolute position information of the particles, thus the input to $\varepsilon^v$ is the $x_i$ described above in the input representation.
 As absolute positions are stored for each input particle, the edge embeddings $\varepsilon^e$ do not carry any valuable information here and were consequently discarded for the absolute encoder.
 On the other hand, the relative encoder uses relative position information of the particles, i.e. the relative distance to each neighbor of a particle.
 Therefore, the node embeddings $\varepsilon^v$ ignored position information $p_i$ inside $x_i$ by masking it out.
 Instead, the edge embeddings utilized the relative positional displacement and its magnitude $r_{i,j} = [(p_i - p_j), \| p_i - p_j\|]$.
 Lastly, in both version, global properties were always appended to $x_i$ prior to inputting them to $\varepsilon^v$.

 <span style="font-size: 24px;">Processor</span>